-3. Plug the monitor's D-type signal connector to the computer's VGA connector.
+- 1. Turn off the computer. - 2.
+Plug the monitor's D-type signal connector to the computer's VGA connector.

-- 4. Plug one end of the monitor's power cord into the power socket on the monitor and the other end to an electrical outlet. - 5.
-To use the monitor, turn on the monitor before turning on the computer. - The monitor should respond by default.
-If not, you can switch the display to the monitor or to both (simultaneous display), or to multi-display by pressing the m+f5 hot key.
-In Windows, you can also change the display through the Display Settings Properties.
+- 3. Plug one end of the monitor's power cord into the power socket on the monitor and the other end to an electrical outlet. - To use the monitor, turn on the monitor before turning on the computer. - The connected device should respond by default.
+If not, you can switch the display output by pressing the Fn+F5 hot keys.
+(You can also change the display through Windows Control Panel → Display Settings Properties.)